Size matters. At least with watches, it does. A small wristwatch on a man’s large wrist looks odd, as does overly large one on a slender wrist.

 Let’s assume your right case size according to the watch size chart is 42-46 mm in diameter.
 The wristwatch you’ve picked has the suggested measures, but it also features a bezel.
 Now, what happens is that the same bezel takes up quite a lot of space on the outer circle of the face, in that subjectively reducing the actual size of the case.

 Therefore, in the existence of an extra feature on the outer circle, pay attention to the visual case size, rather than the physical one.

 Case thickness is in strong correlation with the size – with the increase of the watch case diameter, the breadth expands as well.
 There’s nothing wrong with the case being thick, quite the contrary.
 A large wristwatch looks complete with a dense case.

 On the other hand, the thickness can, in some cases, be unfavourable for not going well with tightly fitted clothing, such as swimsuits for divers, or business uniforms.

 Typical thicknesses vary from 7-15 mm.
-Small cases are usually 7-8 mm, whereas larger ones come in 10-15 mm sizes.
+Slim watches are usually 7-8 mm in depth, whereas larger ones come in 10-15 mm sizes.
 You’ll find an automatic self-winding watch denser than a quartz timepiece because of the large-scale and intricate mechanism that inevitably requires more space.